-- where classrooms can't be used (e.g., lack of appropriate ventilation because there are no windows - if there is a partial or full closure of a college, building or department in the case of delivery by a Very High Risk(VHR) lecturer or a VHR student.
+- where classrooms can't be used (e.g., lack of appropriate ventilation because there are no windows) - if there is a partial or full closure of a college, building or department - in the case of delivery by a Very High Risk(VHR) member of staff or to a VHR student, as per previous advices in this regard i.e. additional tuition to a VHR student must be separate from class tuition and within timetabled hours.

-A number of my students are isolating do I have to provide additional support to these students through ERT as well as teaching the rest of the class onsite?
+A number of my students are isolating, do I have to provide additional support to these students through ERT as well as teaching the rest of the class onsite?